absognety/Data-Structures-Algorithms-Goodrich/README.md

 + Chapter - 7: Linked Lists
   - Singly Linked Lists
        1. Implementing a Stack with a Singly Linked List
        2. Implementing a Queue with a Singly Linked List
   - Circularly Linked Lists
        1. Round-Robin Schedulers
        2. Implementing a Queue with a Circularly Linked List
   - Doubly Linked Lists
        1. Basic Implementation of a Doubly Linked List
        2. Implementing a Deque with a Doubly Linked List
   - The Positional List ADT
        1. The Positional List Abstract Data Type
        2. Doubly Linked List Implementation
   - Sorting a Positional List
   - Case Study: Maintaining Access Frequencies
        1. Using a Sorted List
        2. Using a List with theMove-to-Front Heuristic
   - Link-Based vs. Array-Based Sequences
   - Exercises

 + Chapter - 8: Trees
   - General Trees
        1. Tree Definitions and Properties
        2. The Tree Abstract Data Type
        3. Computing Depth and Height
   - Binary Trees
        1. The Binary Tree Abstract Data Type
        2. Properties of Binary Trees
   - Implementing Trees
        1. Linked Structure for Binary Trees
        2. Array-Based Representation of a Binary Tree
        3. Linked Structure for General Trees
   - Tree Traversal Algorithms
        1. Preorder and Postorder Traversals of General Trees
        2. Breadth-First Tree Traversal
        3. Inorder Traversal of a Binary Tree
        4. Implementing Tree Traversals in Python
        5. Applications of Tree Traversals
        6. Euler Tours and the Template Method Pattern
   - Case Study: An Expression Tree
   - Exercises

 + Chapter - 9: Priority Queues
+  - The Priority Queue Abstract Data Type
+       1. Priorities
+       2. The Priority Queue ADT
+  - Implementing a Priority Queue
+       1. The Composition Design Pattern
+       2. Implementation with an Unsorted List
+       3. Implementation with a Sorted List
+  - Heaps
+       1. The Heap Data Structure
+       2. Implementing a Priority Queue with a Heap
+       3. Array-Based Representation of a Complete Binary Tree
+       4. Python Heap Implementation
+       5. Analysis of a Heap-Based Priority Queue
+       6. Bottom-Up Heap Construction
+       7. Python’s heapq Module
+  - Sorting with a Priority Queue
+       1. Selection-Sort and Insertion-Sort
+       2. Heap-Sort
+  - Adaptable Priority Queues
+       1. Locators
+       2. Implementing an Adaptable Priority Queue
+  - Exercises

 + Chapter - 10: Maps, Hash Tables and Skip Lists
 + Chapter - 11: Search Trees
 + Chapter - 12: Sorting and Selection